 NOTICE: For a unit with a VFD, with a switching frequency of 2.5 kHz, the line lead length cannot exceed 100 feet.
-If the switching frequency is higher that 2.5 kHz and/or the line lead length exceeds 100 feet, a dV/dT output filter is recommended to protect the motor.
+If the switching frequency is higher than 2.5 kHz and/or the line lead length exceeds 100 feet, a dV/dT output filter is recommended to protect the motor.
 Since the switching frequency and maximum line length requirements vary between VFD and motor suppliers, contact your local BAC Representative to determine if a dV/dT filter is required.
+For fan motors controlled with VFDs, when reversing the direction of fan rotation, allow the fan to come to a complete stop before restarting the motor.

 Independent fan control is standard on all VertexTM Condensers that are equipped with BALTIDRIVE® Power Train.
 In an operating forced draft unit with independent fan capabilities and no partitions, idle fans tend to windmill in the reverse direction.
-A windmilling fan poses no threat to the system while turning freely, but can create a large shock load when the fan motor is suddenly powered up.
+A windmilling fan poses no threat to the system while turning freely but can create a large shock load when the fan motor is suddenly powered up.
 Proper staging of fans when starting from a windmilling condition will prevent excessive stresses on the drive system.
 There are two control strategy options:

-• VFD: The recommended control option is to use a variable frequency drive to control all of the motors.
+VFD: The recommended control option is to use a variable frequency drive to control all of the motors.
 VFDs regulate motor speed electronically and start motors with reduced voltage and frequency.
 The result is a gentle motor start, and therefore reduced stress.